IMF tariffs on war-torn countries closer to elimination - ExBulletin

 As the IMF’s largest shareholder and member of the Fund’s executive board, the US can push for policy decisions and unilaterally veto some board decisions.

-Citing the worsening financial crisis in Sri Lanka and Pakistan as examples, some accuse China of complicity in debt trap diplomacy or having countries fall so deeply in debt to her that they belong to her on international affairs.
+Citing the worsening financial crises in Sri Lanka and Pakistan as examples, some accuse China of engaging in debt trap diplomacy or of countries falling so deeply into debt that they defer to it in international affairs.

 Lawyers and civil rights organizations make the same complaint against the Fund, which claims the organization is diminishing its primary role as lender of last resort to countries in vulnerable positions to repay debt.